 If you want a classic burger meal, then you should certainly cook up some tasty sweet potato fries to go with this dish.
 Keep in mind that the fries will add a few carbs to your meal but you could always make the burger smaller to compensate for this.

-Be sure to check out the video I have prepared above if you want to see how to make, cook and assemble this amazing tasting paleo friendly burger.
+Be sure to check out the video I have prepared below if you want to see how to make, cook and assemble this amazing tasting paleo friendly burger.

 Paleo Burger Recipe

 1 onion, diced

 Now form into beef burgers, I find 2 Tbsp. is usually enough mix to make one large burger.

 In a fry pan, add about 1 Tbsp. of a paleo friendly fat.
 Personally I use either coconut oil or lard.

 Once hot, add the burgers & bacon and cook to your liking.
 Meanwhile grill the Portobello mushrooms for 5 minutes on each side.

 Assemble the burgers with one Portobello mushroom facing down then the baby spinach, avocado, the burger, bacon and then finally the other Portobello mushroom facing upwards.

 Something like the baby spinach can be swapped out for any kind of leafy greens or even just left out completely.
 I personally prefer baby spinach in almost all of my meals.